Skip to main content

 ICO Registration: ZC090582 (verify at ico.org.uk)

-Opus is a PAYE staffing agency that connects UK employers with qualified gig workers through our web platform and WhatsApp.
+Opus engages and supplies temporary workers to hirers through our web platform and WhatsApp.
 This policy explains how we collect, use, and protect your personal data in compliance with UK GDPR and the Data Protection Act 2018.

 2. Data We Collect